Season of the Celestial Scorpion

 Modern astrologers may argue that Scorpio is ruled by Pluto instead (Death, The Transformer) depending on whether the astrologer is working with a traditional or modern interpretation after the discovery of Pluto 1930.

-I was once told by a young rather excitable and confrontational modern astrologer that the discovery of Pluto makes Mars redundant as the ruler, but either way I must choose one or the other.
-I begged to disagree, I eschew artificially confections of absolutes, and I will use either planetary ruler as I see fit.
-Astrology is an artifact, a symbol system, long departed from the technicalities of the astronomy prevailing at the time, codified by Ptolemy who used arithmetic to draw up the wheel of the zodiac.
+MUST I?
+Says who?
+I beg to disagree, I eschew all artificial confections of absolutes, and I will use either planetary ruler as I see fit.
+Just as I will interpret a tarot spread as I see fit and let others do the same.
+Astrology is a cultural artifact; a symbol system, long departed from the technicalities of the astronomy prevailing at the time, codified by Ptolemy who used arithmetic to draw up the wheel of the zodiac.

-Scorpius contains exo-planets, some extremely old, and others considered potentially habitable.
+Scorpius contains exo-planets, some extremely old while others may be potentially habitable.
 The planet PSR B1620-26 b, nicknamed “Methuselah” is estimated at 12.7 billion years old (The universe is about 13.7 billion years old.)
 Methuselah has a mass about twice that of Jupiter and it orbits around not one, but two stars.

 Cue potential existential angst.